 Or For Something Very Different…

-If that happens to be a bit too over-popularised nowadays for your tastes, or you have read the reviews stating that it does indeed taste like bitter dung, then how about trying some Jacu Bird coffee?
+So how about trying some Jacu Bird coffee instead?
 Brazilians turned to this local bean stealing pest to help remove the bitterness of their Arabica beans, as they realised the birds are vegetarian so will only pick the ripest beans.
 Unlike that of the civet, Jacu dung removes the bitterness without imparting the manure flavour.